 What do overtourism restrictions 2026 usually look like?

 The most common measures are tourist taxes, reservation systems, vehicle limits, timed attraction entry, and crowd-control rules in historic centres.
+In practice, travellers notice them as reduced flexibility, more pre-booking, and a higher chance that one missed slot affects the rest of the day.
+The restriction itself is often manageable; the real issue is failing to plan around it.

 Do these rules mean popular cities are no longer worth visiting?